-- Maximum power draw for PCB regulator selection.
-For this calculation use the maximum transient power supply current specified in the datasheet.
-The lock time for each channel is typically very short, so this power calculation should not be used for the thermal simulations of the PCB. - Maximum operational power for thermal calculations.
-For this calculation use the Average Power Consumption number in the datasheet. - Select a reference clock frequency and routing scheme. - Plan out channel connectivity.
+- Maximum power draw for PCB regulator selection: for this calculation, use the maximum transient power supply current specified in the data sheet.
+The lock time for each channel is typically very short, so this power calculation should not be used for the thermal simulations of the PCB. - Maximum operational power for thermal calculations: for this calculation, use the Average Power Consumption value in Electrical Characteristics. - Select a reference clock frequency and routing scheme. - Plan out channel connectivity.
 Be sure to note any desired polarity inversion routing in the board schematics. - Ensure that each device has a unique SMBus address if the control bus is shared with other devices or components. - Use the IBIS-AMI model for simple channel simulations before PCB layout is complete.

-9.2.3 Application Curves
+8.2.3 Application Curves